coddelin/docs-v8-JsEngine/blog/sparkplug.md

 ---
-title: 'Sparkplug — a non-optimizing JavaScript compiler'
+title: "Sparkplug — a non-optimizing JavaScript compiler"
-author: '[Leszek Swirski](https://twitter.com/leszekswirski) — maybe not the brightest spark, but at least the fastest one'
+author: "[Leszek Swirski](https://twitter.com/leszekswirski) — maybe not the brightest spark, but at least the fastest one"
 avatars:
   - leszek-swirski
 date: 2021-05-27